-Programs are aligned with badge and award requirements.
+- Programs are aligned with badge and award requirements

 - Programs for Troops and Dens

 - Scouting Award Workshops

-- Scout Night at the Missouri Botanical Garden (April)

-- Scout Nights at the Butterfly House

-- Scout Day at Shaw Nature Reserve (May and October)

 - Merit Badge Skill Centers for Boy Scouts

-- Overnights at the Missouri Botanical Garden and Shaw Nature Reserve

-Notes

-Treat Yourself!
+NOTES

+TREAT YOURSELF!

 Enjoy some well-deserved time away from your hectic life.
 Indulge in garden therapy or learn a new craft for gifting or home decorating.
 No matter what you pick, it will be a relaxing, fun experience you'll never forget!